Aatchouuuum/steamdeck-docker-windows/README.md

 6) Go to the advance tab and find the `Audio output mode` and select `Local`.
 In the same tab, you can aslo change the `Quality` value depending of your willing.
 7) Click save and double click your brand new connection entry.
 8) Use the top bar setting to full screen the display and configure it as you wish.

+> [!TIP]
+> To desable the default top menu bar: Start Remmina but insteed of lunching windows, click the option button (the "list" icon), then click `Preferences`, go to `Appearance`, put the `Fullscreen toolbar visibility` to `Off`, then check the 2 first checkboxes and uncheck the third one.